 If you are a Doctor

 I need my doctor to keep an open mind.
-Their main oath is to do no harm- thus I expect them to be interested in new studies on XXY and to educate themselves about the latest research both in hard data and testimonials of XXY people.
-This means if I say testosterone is making me ill or ask for a trial on estrogen, then please explain to me why or why not without judgement and based on my medical tests.
-Please respect that I know my body and am in tune with how I feel.
+Their primary oath is to do no harm.
+I expect them to be interested in new studies on XXY and to educate themselves about the latest research both in complex data and testimonials of XXY people.
+If I say testosterone is making me ill or ask for a trial on estrogen, please explain why or why not without judgment and based on my medical tests.
+Please respect that I know my body and I am in tune with how I feel.

 Remember I am a human being first and not a condition, disease, anomaly, or freak of nature.
 I am so much more than my chromosomes and my physical body parts.
 Care for my body to keep it healthy but don’t try to manipulate it or change it with hormones or surgery to how you think it should be without asking me first.

 I need my doctor to show me how to give a self-breast exam for breast cancer and teach me how often I should do this.

 Take the time to explain the effects of virilizing that testosterone will have on my body and allow me to decide if I want to incorporate body and facial hair, male pattern baldness, and hyper sex drive into my being.
 When you are considering any treatment or procedure, be sure to also tell me what will happen if I choose to do nothing.
 Just because I choose to identify as male and take testosterone does not take away this in-between of XXY.
 Testosterone does not change my genes.